ChrisChinchilla/Chip-Shop/manual.md

 ##### Use income stream
 There are times when you need a cash injection into your company to keep wages paid or push forward for a big release.
 If you decide to make use of an income stream, place a counter representing your colour into your income stream of choice and follow the instructions written there.
 Players may only take advantage of income streams **three** times in the game and all will have some kind of negative affect on your company, in the short or long term.
 If a player has already taken three income streams then they may take no more.

-#### 4. Update products and scores
+#### 4. Update products and scores (Not in 1st turn)
 In this phase the status of products are updated and scores adjusted.

 In current turn order players take the following steps:

 1. If a player is ready to build a product, **add all the resources allocated to it back to the counter store** (Better to add back to Factory?) and move the product card from the player factory into the public playing area.
-2. Add piles of money tokens equal to the number of turns the product will remain in play, with each pile containing tokens equal to the profits per turn score.
+2. Add piles of money tokens equal to the number of turns the product will remain in play (marketing resources allocated), with each pile containing tokens equal to the profits per turn score (players current loyalty score).
 3. Adjust scores based on the product(s) built.
 Any revenue the product brings doesn't occur until the beginning of the next turn.

 #### 5. Draw and play events
 Despite best efforts in planning and strategy, life has a habit of throwing random occurrences that help or hinder plans.
 This is represented by the events deck which contains varying positive and negative affects for individual players, all players and the game.

 Every player draws one cards in current turn order.
-If an event card is [public](concepts/public), the drawing player must show it to all players and then follow where and when it should be played.

-If an event is marked as [immediate](concepts/immediate), play it immediately.
+Most event cards are drawn and played publicly and immediately.
+If a card is marked as '[choice](concepts/choice)' a player may hold on to the card to play when they wish.
+Unless otherwise stated a card applies to the player drawing it.

 If an effect of the card is to draw more cards or other actions, play them immediately.

-If an event card is marked as '[choice](concepts/choice)' a player may hold on to the card to play when they wish.
+Reason of the players should apply when drawing and playing event cards.
+For example, if a player is yet to build anything, then some cards may not yet apply and should be discarded.
+Likewise if a card implies it should be attached or allocated to a product, then do so, bearing in mind any constraints on the type of product.

 #### 6. End of the Year
 This final phase is an admin phase, with players checking that various rules are still in check, paying wages, checking products are still current and other tasks.